Import an External Kubernetes Cluster

 Select the Kubernetes tab to display information about the imported Kubernetes Cluster.

-Select the Infrastructure name from the Plan list box.
+Select the Tenant from the Tenant list box.

 Navigate to Kubernetes -> Nodes.
 The Nodes page displays.